hossnys/threefold_new/content/page/about-us/cta/index.md

 ---
 Join us on our journey to build the digital
 <br />
-infrastructure that will connect humanity
+infrastructure that will connect humanity.